0xfreddy/damndatsalotofstuffonhyperliquid/README.md

 2. Use the filename specified in the project data
 3. Supported formats: PNG, JPG, SVG
 4. Recommended size: 100x100px or square aspect ratio
+5. If a logo is missing or fails to load, a placeholder image will be shown automatically.

 ## Technologies Used